 Type of bearing First lubrication Lubrication intervals Oil-lubricated bearings Add oil before you install and start the pump.
 Change the oil after 400 hours for new bearings.
-After the first 400 hours, with approved oil listed below, 5 years.
+After the first 400 hours, change the oil every 2000 operating hours or every three months.
 Grease-lubricated bearings Grease-lubricated bearings are initially lubricated at the factory.
 Re-grease bearings every 2000 operating hours or every three months.